tinaloos/tinaloos.github.io/essays/Your-Smart-Wish-Is-My-Command.md

 ## Is Your Question Smart?

 Smart questions are essential for software engineers to develop skills and become more enlightened with intelligence.
 The smartness of software engineers should reflect in their questions.
 According to Eric Raymond, in order for effective communication to exist within an open source community, certain guidelines must be followed.
 For example, questions should be precise, informative, and sent in accessible formats.
 Software engineers should have refined problem-solving skills that will assist them when coding, debugging, and working on projects.
+Asking questions the smart way is a vital craft.

 ## How to Git the Answer You Need